Now enrolling for Fall 2026 — join the waitlist for priority access.

 Manipulatives first.
 Fractions you stack with cuisenaire rods.
 Ratios you build with linking cubes.
 Geometry you fold from paper.
 Every new concept lands in the hand before it lands on the page.

 Games as practice.
 Number sense games, strategy boards, math escape rooms.
-Kids practice 200 problems and call it fun, because the problems are wrapped in something they care about.
+Students practice 200 problems and call it fun, because the problems are wrapped in something they care about.

 Mixed-grade small groups.
-Six to eight kids per session, across a two-year grade band.
-Kids learn from peers a step ahead, and explaining a concept out loud cements it harder than any drill.
+Six to eight students per session, across a two-year grade band.
+Students learn from peers a step ahead, and explaining a concept out loud cements it harder than any drill.

 Language Studio reading and discussion